gdarko/wp-vimeo-videos/readme.txt

 No, you must have Client ID, Client Secret and Access Token with the required permissions.

-= Will you localhost ? =
+= I see that the plugin doesn't support localhost.
+Any plans for support for non-public sites ? =

 At this time no, we are doing the uploads using public url as it is more reliable for shared environments.

-= I am uploading bigger files.
-Do i need to do any tweaks to the hosting configuration? ? =
+= Do i need to do any tweaks to the hosting configuration for bigger files ? =

 Most likely yes.
 You will need to edit php.ini and increase upload_max_filesize=MAXFILESIZE, post_max_size=MAXPOSTSIZE and max_execution_time=0 (unlimited).